On Your Side In Workers’ Compensation Claims And Appeals

 From back injuries to carpal tunnel syndrome, workplace injuries can have a lasting impact, both physically and financially.
 Thankfully, workers’ compensation exists to help injured workers address the costs associated with an on-the-job injury.
 Unfortunately, benefits are not automatic, and sometimes getting everything you are entitled to can be much more difficult than it should be.

-If you have been hurt on the job, you should talk to an attorney right away to make sure you receive the workers’ compensation benefits you deserve.
+If you have been injured on the job, you need to talk to a workers’ compensation attorney right away to make sure you receive the workers’ compensation benefits you deserve.
 At Glenda Mitchell Law Firm in Cartersville and Greenville, we provide experienced representation for injured workers throughout Georgia and South Carolina.

-Whether you were recently injured or you are having problems with an existing claim, call a trusted lawyer at 678-721-0417 for a free consultation and case evaluation.
+Whether you were recently injured or you are having problems with an existing claim, call a workers’ compensation lawyer at 678-721-0417 for a free consultation and case evaluation.